-Hospice Services -Benefits are provided for palliative hospice services.
-You must obtain Preauthorization for hospice services before you are eligible for this care, and services must be provided according to a Physician prescribed treatment plan.
+Hospice Services - Benefits are provided for palliative hospice services.
+You must obtain Preauthorization for hospice services before you are eligible for this care, and services, which must be provided according to a Physician prescribed treatment plan.
 If Preauthorization is not obtained, no benefits will be provided.
 Hospice services include:

-- 1. Services provided by a registered nurse (RN) or licensed practical nurse (LPN);

-- 2. Physical, speech and occupational therapy (Benefit Period Maximum applies)

-- 3. Services provided by a home health aide or medical social worker;

-- 4. Nutritional guidance;

-- 5. Diagnostic services;
+- Services provided by a registered nurse (RN) or licensed practical nurse (LPN); - 2.
+Physical, speech and occupational therapy (Benefit Period Maximum applies) - 3.
+Services provided by a home health aide or medical social worker; - 4.
+Nutritional guidance; - Diagnostic services; 5.

-- 6. Administration of Prescription Drugs;

-- 7. Medical and surgical supplies;

-- 8. Oxygen and its use;